What is my approach?

 This course requires a significant time investment of the student as well as accountability from the parents, so please read carefully the pretest and materials information as well as the student/parent responsibilities that follow & assess whether you and your student can commit the time required before you sign up.

-The course combines strategy & practice.
+The course combines strategy & practice over a period of 5 weeks.
 I give students the strategy in our time together, and they are responsible to implement it by taking a full ACT practice test in one sitting each week (about 3½ hrs usually early on a Sat morning).
 Then they must spend time studying the correct solution to every question they missed on the practice tests (often 1-2 hrs).
 Additionally, I assign targeted practice in the Five Pound Book of ACT Practice Problems for their weak areas – usually a minimum of 15 minutes of practice daily.
 So the time that must be devoted to ACT practice for those 5 weeks can be as much as 6½ hrs/wk.

 I encourage parents & students to think carefully about their schedules during that time to be sure they have enough time to do the work – those who don’t do the daily work don’t really see much improvement.
 Both student & parent motivation are important.
 Sometimes parents help their students score their practice tests to give students a break after taking the full practice test – others commit to sitting down with their students to study together the answers to missed questions.
 I love seeing this kind of support & teamwork – it can make a huge difference in student performance on the ACT.
 Be aware that the most critical step for successful ACT Prep is carefully studying the book solutions to missed questions – that’s when your student individualizes ACT prep by reviewing forgotten concepts and learning how not to repeat mistakes over and over.
 Faithfully studying missed solutions leads to higher scores!